Office of the Dean of the School of Education and Human Services

 All regulations of the University of Michigan-Flint apply to students in the School of Education and Human Services.
 The student should note these regulations printed in earlier sections of this Catalog.
 Specific rules and regulations adopted by the faculty of the School of Education and Human Services are presented in the following sections.

 Because of the varied nature of the programs offered through the School of Education and Human Services, admission procedures, as well as many other policies are established by the individual departments.
 For information on these requirements and procedures, consult the departmental sections of this Catalog.

-A normal undergraduate program consists of approximately 15 credits each semester.
-With the consent of the faculty advisor, a student may carry up to 18 credits in a semester plus nine in each spring or summer term.
-In exceptional cases the Committee on Academic Standards may permit students of superior scholarship to elect more than the maximum number of credits.
-A student who is employed should so inform the faculty advisor and should limit the course load accordingly.
+A normal undergraduate program consists of approximately 15 credits in Fall and Winter semesters and 6 credits in Spring and Summer terms.
+Students may elect a maximum of 18 credits in Fall and Winter and 9 credits in Spring and Summer.
+In exceptional cases, the Committee on Academic Standards may permit students of superior scholarship to elect more than the maximum number of credits.
+A student who is employed should limit the course load accordingly.
 Students working full time should expect to take less than a full time course load.

 The advising system is based on the premise that students are responsible for maintaining and recording their own progress.
 However, working closely with a departmental advisor assists students to effectively plan their courses of study.

 The following grading system is used in the undergraduate School of Education and Human Services: A, excellent; B, good; C, fair; D, poor; E, failure; P, pass; F, fail; I, incomplete; N, no credit; W, officially withdrawn (without penalty).
 The following scale is used in calculating grade point averages: